peterhym21/ChatBot/README.md

 I have further the data by soring it and, making a new coloum called FocusArea for the secound ML and i will lastly make a csv file with the repsonses acouding to Intent and FocusAreas

+I will be traying 3-4 genarations byt tringing with the full set, top half and bottom half of the dataset

 ## Librarys